OpenIndiana/oi-docs/docs/dev/userland.md

 git remote add upstream https://github.com/OpenIndiana/oi-userland/
 ```

-Run the setup stage, which will prepare some tools, and create an IPS pkg5 repository for first use under the i386/build directory:
+Run the setup stage which will prepare some tools and create an IPS pkg5 repository for first use under the i386 directory:

 ```bash
 cd $HOME/oi-userland